 - a.
 Ensure maintenance and replacement plans are in place for all transportation infrastructure. - b.
 Allocate adequate funding and resources to ensure that infrastructure is well-maintained and repaired in a timely manner. - c.
 Sidewalks and active transportation infrastructure should be well maintained and kept free of ice and snow during the winter. - d.
-Maintain with the Province a system of truck routes at appropriate locations to enable goods movement in the city, and coordinate the proposal of new truck routes as needed as the city grows. - e.
+Direct heavy truck traffic to appropriate locations. - e.
 Minimize traffic hazards and nuisance factors of noise and dust in residential areas. - f.
 Ensure parking, loading, and service areas are highly functional under all weather conditions and do not put strain on the storm drainage system.